Skip to content

 Christoph from CareElite - Plastic-free living

-PS.: Do you already know the The concept of soft mobility?
-In the linked article you can now find out how it can make life in cities more sustainable and pleasant.
+PS.: Do you already know the Soft mobility concept?
+In the linked article, you can now learn how it can make life in cities more sustainable and enjoyable.
 Have fun!

 Christoph Schulz